TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 64/Isaiah 64.3.md

 ---

-When thou didst terrible things which we looked not for, thou camest down, the mountains quaked at thy presence.
+When you did awesome things which we didn't look for, you came down, the mountains quaked at your presence.